SoLaiu/Github-new-class/2025/homework-3/readme.md

 ## Assignemnt 3

 ### Weekly Recap
- this week i learned about
+ this week i learned about how to use basic operators
 ### Live link

 https://solaiu.github.io/Github-new-class/2025/homework-3/index.html